-Hardwax oil wood finishes are typically manufactured from a mix of one or more vegetable oils and one or more waxes; the formulation may also contain a range of additional chemicals like solvents (VOCs), drying agents and pigments for color.
+Hardwax oil, sometimes spelled hard wax oil, wood finishes are typically manufactured from a mix of one or more vegetable oils and one or more waxes; the formulation may also contain a range of additional chemicals like solvents (VOCs), drying agents and pigments for color.

 Hardwax oil finishes provide an aesthetically pleasing and very natural appearing finishing method without forming a “plastic” like film on the wood (which obscures the grain and texture of the wood).

 Before varnishes and polyurethanes were developed to protect and beautify wood substrates, wood substrates were often protected and preserved with pine tar or other oily substances.
 In the latter part of the 1800s, it was discovered that linseed oil provided good protective properties when applied to wood.
 When linseed oil was used to beautify and protect wood, it was typically followed by an application of beeswax to enhance the appearance and to make the wood more resistant to moisture, dirt, and grime.
 However, this combo was not very practical as the wax on the surface gave little additional protection and required extensive and frequent maintenance.

 In the 1990s, the first hardwax oil products (where oils and waxes were combined in one product) were developed in Europe and made their way into the wood finishing market.